alicialitrtwe/academic-kickstart/content/publication/conference-paper/index.md

 ---
-title: "An example conference paper"
+title: "A Nonlinear Dynamical System Approach to Bird Song Analysis"
 authors:
+- Xiao  Zeng and Armstrong
-- admin
+- Eve Armstrong
-- Robert Ford
+- Vijay Balasubramanian
-date: "2013-07-01T00:00:00Z"
+#date: "2019-03-06T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2019-03-06T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+#publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Source Themes Conference*
+publication: In *APS March Meeting 2019*
-publication_short: In *STC*
+#publication_short: In *STC*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Songbird vocal production is a complex nonlinear phenomenon.
+However, acoustic studies of bird vocalization have mostly been based on linear spectral analysis.
+Such analysis methods necessarily fail to capture the information content of song, and for that reason are not effective probes of the means by which songbirds communicate.
+We present a novel approach to the analysis and classification of songbird vocalization using nonlinear time series analysis techniques.
+Time-delay embedding is used to construct a new coordinate system in which to view the song time series.
+The number of coordinates required to unfold the dynamics represents the dimensionality of a new geometric space, wherein the song's attractor can be visualized.
+We show that the reconstructed phase space representation of bird vocalization can reveal information that is absent in traditional linear approaches.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Source Themes
+- Songbirds
-featured: true
+featured: false

 links:
 - name: Custom Link